-We published a notice of receipt of the Navy's application and proposed IHA in the Federal Register on September 2, 2015 (80 FR 53115).
-We received a letter from the Marine Mammal Commission; the Commission's comments and our responses are provided here, and the comments have been posted on the Internet at: www.nmfs.noaa.gov/pr/ permits/incidental/construction.htm.
-Please see the Commission's letter for background and rationale regarding these recommendations.
+We published a notice of receipt of the Navy's application and proposed IHA in the Federal Register on August 9, 2016 (81 FR 52637).
+We received a letter from the Marine Mammal Commission; the Commission's recommendation and our response is provided here, and the comments have been posted on the Internet at: www.nmfs.noaa.gov/pr/permits/incidental/construction.htm.
+Please see the Commission's letter for background and rationale regarding this recommendation.